parente/tott/doc/syllabus.rst

 In nearly every class, we will:

 #.
 Study a software development problem (e.g., I need to perform full-text search on a large set of documents)
 #.
-Find and evaluate tools that might help solve the problem (e.g., Lucene, Solr, Whoosh, ...)
+Find and evaluate tools that might help solve the problem (e.g., Solr, Whoosh, Elasticsearch...)
 #.
 Practice applying one of the tools to the problem (e.g., creating an index in Lucene)
 #.
 Review the experience (e.g. applicability, learning curve, API quality, etc.)

 **You must bring your laptop to every class session.** Getting practice finding, learning, applying, and evaluating tools quickly is the crux of the course.

+You will informally document and share your solutions and findings from the in-class exercises in the `TotT community`_.
+I will not grade your in-class work, per se, but will use it to decide your class participation grade.

 Assignments
 ~~~~~~~~~~~